A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 4. Minerals

 If your onsen water smells appetising, chances are you’re in a hot spring full of minerals.
-The subtle scent is something akin to kombu broth and can be found typically in mountain onsen.
+The subtle scent is akin to kombu broth and is typically found in mountain onsen.

 5. Iodine